samwightt/ua-cs-301-notes/README.md

-# ua-cs-301-notes
+# UA CS 301 Notesj

-Notes for UA's CS 301 course.
+I take a lot of notes to help me pay attention in class.
+I'm open sourcing them here.
+Feel free to contribute if you want to.